 Place 3 cups of water in a medium saucepan and bring to a boil.
 While the water is heating up, place all the cornmeal and 1 cup of cold water in a mixing bowl.
 Mix together until you get the consistency of paste.

-Once the water is brought to a boil, add in a tbsp of salt and pour in the polenta paste.
+Once the water is brought to a boil, add in a tablespoon of salt and pour in the polenta paste.
 Bring the mixture to a boil for about a minute, stirring the entire time with a wooden spoon and turn down to low heat.

 Simmer on low heat for 30 minutes, stirring most of the time.
 If lumps appear, stir them out or mush against the edge of the pot.
 You will know the polenta is done when the spoon can stand up in the middle on it's own and it starts to separate from the side of the pot.